 - Meningitis – a very serious infection that causes swelling in the brain as well as the spinal cord.

 - Temporomandibular joint disorders – commonly referred to as TMJ or TMD, this impacts the jaw and muscles surrounding it.

 - Trauma – accidents, such as falls.

-It is worth knowing that if you have experienced neck spasms in the past and then expose the neck to cold and damp weather, there is a chance that the neck spasm will return.
+It’s worth noting that if you’ve experienced neck spasms in the past and then expose the neck to cold and damp weather, there is a chance that the neck spasm will return.

 The pain and other sensations that you might feel with a neck spasm can be startling and debilitating.
-While each individual has a different experience, depending on the cause of the neck spasm, there are some typical neck spasm symptoms.
+While everyone has a different experience, depending on the cause of the neck spasm, there are some typical neck spasm symptoms.

 A spasm itself is a sudden, powerful, involuntary contraction of the muscle.
 In many cases, the neck feels stiff and knotted along with the contraction.

 Here are some other common neck spasm symptoms:

 - Muscle ache – the muscles in and around the affected area may be sore and have knots that are tender to touch.